Children’s Dentistry – Frisco, TX

 Setting the Stage for a Lifelong Smile

 For our youngest patients, we focus on creating a relaxed, friendly environment where they feel comfortable.
 A great dentist-patient relationship starts with the earliest visits—usually once the first teeth start to come in.
-The first few visits are all about getting your child familiar with our office, our staff, and our doctors.
+The first few visits are all about getting your child familiar with our dental office, our staff, and our doctors.
 Though little is needed at this stage of development, these visits set the tone for more thorough exams in the future.
-They also establish the beginnings of a lifetime of great oral hygiene.
+Regular visits for children's dentistry in Frisco, TX also establish the beginnings of a lifetime of great oral hygiene.
 As children grow, they will begin to receive the same preventive exams and cleanings as their parents.
 We stress the importance of brushing teeth twice per day, drinking water instead of sugary juices and sodas, and eating a balanced diet.

 Why Choose Plush Dentistry for Children’s Dentistry?

 - Private Treatment Suites for Your Child’s Comfort